dbt-labs/dbt-utils/README.md

 ```

 #### union_relations ([source](macros/sql/union.sql))
-> This replaces the `union_tables` macro.
-Note that the `union_tables` macro will
-be deprecated in a future release of this package.

 This macro unions together an array of [Relations](https://docs.getdbt.com/docs/writing-code-in-dbt/class-reference/#relation),
 even when columns have differing orders in each Relation, and/or some columns are